ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ##### SESSION_ID

-The ID of the session that changed the status of the stored procedure or funciton to INVALID.
+The ID of the session that changed the status of the stored procedure or function to INVALID.
 If the status has never changed, this value is 0 or -1.

 ##### PROC_TYPE